Skip to Content

 Camera Settings For Petra By Night

-Your settings are going to vary somewhat depending on the camera gear that you bring.
-These camera settings are for using long exposure techniques and using a tripod.
+Your settings will vary somewhat depending on the camera gear you bring.
+These settings are for using long exposure techniques and a tripod.
 All of my photos of Petra at night are taken from my small compact travel tripod.
 Without a tripod, most of these shots are not possible without losing a lot of the details.

 Petra by Night - Photographers guide to Petra at Night The treasury at night lit by lanterns